feerposser/basic-docker-network-tutorial/readme.md

 > After build the image, next step consist in running the container and testing him.
 <details>

-To running the image, we can type the command below:
+To run the image, we can type the command below:

 `docker run --name tutorial-container -p 80:5000 -d tutorial-image`